 Especially when you're a rookie, a mentor can be a great help in extending the upward reach of your internal network.

-"There are usually three or four people who set the tone of the company's value system," says Courtney.
+"There are usually three or four people who set the tone of the company's value system," Courtney said.
 "It's good to have one of them as your mentor; someone who can help prepare you for your next step in the organization."

-But, Courtney cautions, do tread carefully when choosing a mentor.
-"If you're creating a mentor relationship outside your immediate manager, you have to let your manager know," he says.
+But, Courtney cautions, tread carefully when choosing a mentor.
+"If you're creating a mentor relationship outside your immediate manager, you have to let your manager know," he said.

 Relax and Let Your Network Work

 Finally, most of your internal networking efforts should be low-key and informal.
-"If you set up too many meetings too early, people will think, 'What does this guy want from me?'" says Behn.
+"If you set up too many meetings too early, people will think, 'What does this guy want from me?'"
+Behn said.